-Our Engineering courses in the Toronto region offer an unforgettable experience!
-Your child will have an amazing time working on a different hands-on project every week, such as constructing cool machines or bridges using LEGO® bricks or K’NEX® pieces.
-Watch your child’s creativity reach new heights as he or she builds these cool creations with a buddy and challenges other teams to fun competitions.
+With Sylvan’s Engineering programs in the Toronto region, learning is fun and exciting!
+Your son or daughter can expect to complete a different hands-on project each week, including designing, testing and tweaking bridges and machines using K’NEX® pieces or LEGO® bricks.
+Watch your child’s creativity take flight as he or she builds these complex structures with a partner and participates in fun games and friendly challenges against other teams.
 It’s an innovative way for your child to think and problem-solve just like an engineer while developing crucial 21st century skills along the way!

-It’s no secret that Sylvan’s Engineering courses in the Toronto region are fun, but did you know that they also help equip your child with valuable STEM (science, technology, engineering and math) skills?
-Via hands-on projects and collaborative group work, your son or daughter will acquire important critical thinking and problem solving abilities that can make a positive impact both inside and outside of the classroom.▼
+In addition to offering big-time fun and excitement, Sylvan’s Engineering programs in the Toronto region also provide your child with opportunities to learn important STEM (science, technology, engineering and math) competencies.
+Through a combination of hands-on learning, teamwork and creative projects, your child will develop valuable critical thinking and problem solving abilities that can make a positive difference in school and beyond!▼

 Sylvan’s Engineering courses in the Toronto region offer:

 - Fun, hands-on activities that include building bridges using K’NEX® pieces and designing machines using LEGO® bricks.

 - A cutting-edge curriculum that focuses on equipping your child with 21st century STEM skills.

 - A friendly, supportive setting, with a 6:1 student-to-teacher ratio and only 12 students or less per class.